Massachusetts state troopers arrested for taking bribes to pass commercial drivers on test

 Two others, Eric Mathison, 47, of Boston and Scott Camara, 42, of Rehoboth, were also implicated in the scheme.

-All six are expected to make their initial appearance Tuesday afternoon.
+Cederquist, Rogers, Mathison and Camera made their initial appearance Tuesday afternoon and pleaded not guilty to the charges.
+Butner and Mendes were expected to make appearances at a later date.
 A phone number could not be found for any of the six and their lawyers did not respond for a request for comment.

 “Let me be clear.
 Those named in this indictment that have lost their moral compass and they will be held accountable” Michael Krol, special agent in charge for Homeland Security Investigations New England, said.
 “Their actions, however, should not tarnish the reputation of an entire institution especially for the overwhelming majority of public servants in the Massachusetts State Police and fire service who serve the citizens of our commonwealth day in and day out with pride, honor and integrity.”